-There are a multitude of apps out there that can be used to help you plan and embark on travel.
+There is a multitude of apps out there that can be used to help you plan and embark on travel.
 But which ones are worth using?
-Read on for our comprehensive round up of the best travel apps, worth exceeding your download limit for.
+Read on for our comprehensive round-up of the best travel apps, worth exceeding your download limit for.

 Trying to put together a packing list for an upcoming trip?
 Look no further than Packpoint.
 Through a simple questionnaire, this smart app can learn your trip type, length of stay, time of year, activities and destination to generate a customised packing list.
 It’ll even ask if you’re travelling with a baby or for work.
 Once done, you can share your list with friends to ensure they pack the same.